acorav/Respiratory-Motion-Estimation/README.md

-# Respiratory Motion Compensation for image-guided percutanous procedures using surrogate signals.
+# Respiratory Motion Compensation for image-guided percutanous procedures using surrogate signals

 The aim of this project is to develop a respiratory motion estimation model using different surrogate signals.